Racer159/jackal/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Generic string set by a package author to track the package version (Note: ZarfInitConfigs will always be versioned to the CLIVersion they were created with)
+**Description:** Generic string set by a package author to track the package version (Note: JackalInitConfigs will always be versioned to the CLIVersion they were created with)

 |          |          |
 | -------- | -------- |